chensteven/benjel-news/README.md

 ## Upcoming features

-this is still very basic and shit, lots of work inc
+Note: this is still very basic and crappy. there are lots of work inc.

+### Next Fixes
+- Include Server form validation
+- Incude Browser form validation
+- Inclde Test cases
+### Dev List
 - need a grunt or gulp
 - need less or sass
 - need live reload